What is The MIND Diet?

 - Lunch: Kale and tomato soup with whole grain crackers.

-- Dinner: Baked chicken with roasted brussels sprouts and sweet potatoes.
+- Dinner: Baked chicken with roasted Brussels sprouts and sweet potatoes.

 Wednesday: